 Irregular and oftentimes dangerous migration to the Middle East for domestic work is the norm for Ethiopian girls living in impoverished communities.
 Seeking economic opportunities abroad, many of these young women face risks of abuse and exploitation, and most don’t know enough about safe migration to make an informed decision.
-The Freedom Fund’s Ethiopia Hotspot promotes safe migration for women and girls traveling to the Middle East for domestic work, and supports education and recovery services for potential migrants and returnees.
+The Freedom Fund’s Ethiopia hotspot promotes safe migration for women and girls travelling to the Middle East for domestic work and supports education and recovery services for potential migrants and returnees.

 Meaningful and transformative change that empowers vulnerable communities can come from many places.
 We believe it fundamentally comes from the communities themselves, but also from the individual decisions that women and girls make as members of these informed communities.
 Change also needs to be supported from the outside, to be nurtured by the structures within which every woman and girl makes decisions for herself.